 Solution: If you find your air filter is plugged, I recommend replacing it with a new one.
 It is an important component when it comes to protecting the engine.

-A foam, fabric or felt style filter can be cleaned using a mild dish soap and water.
+A foam, fabric, or felt-style filter can be cleaned using mild detergent and water.
 Wash the filter to remove as much dirt as possible.
 Rinse until clear.

 Because there are different types of filters used in Echo leaf blowers, refer to your operator’s manual for the steps to clean your model blower.